 World shares skid as Huawei CFO arrest revives trade jitters

-TOKYO (AP) — World financial markets took a fresh hit Thursday following the arrest of a senior official at Chinese telecoms equipment maker Huawei that could hinder progress in China-U.S. trade talks.
+TOKYO (AP) — World financial markets took another plunge Thursday on concerns that the arrest of a senior official at Chinese telecoms equipment maker Huawei could hinder progress in China-U.S. trade talks.

+The price of oil also fell even though OPEC was expected to agree on a production cut to support the energy market.

 ASIA'S DAY: Hong Kong's Hang Seng index tumbled 2.5 percent to 26,156.38 and Japan's benchmark Nikkei 225 fell 1.9 percent to 21,501.62.
 Australia's S&P/ASX 200 lost 0.2 percent to 5,657.70, while South Korea's Kospi sank 1.6 percent to 2,068.69.
 The Shanghai Composite index dropped 1.7 percent to 2,605.18.
 Shares also fell in Taiwan and all other regional markets.